AdaLollA/HnB-Automation/1 - Lecture/Lecture Iris/Lecture 1/ReadMe.md

     3. Even with a fresh image we could not scan for adoptable nodes.
 We decided to reset the node.
 After resetting, we put it back into adoption mode.
 This did not work again.

     As we could not solve the above problems, we asked Ulli for help.
 He suggested trying it with his kit to find the source of the problem (or at least limit it to a certain area).
+In the end though, it was found out that wrong versions for the dongles were used.
+We set the project on hold for today then.

+### Thoughts/Opinions
+Getting started with the Raspberry Pi was kind of messy for me.
+Lorenz helped me here a lot, because the speed was very partly very fast and as I am completely new to the topic, I didn't catch all the important information at the first time.
+Also in the end we worked together as a team (the four of us) because Alex and I were not sure what we were doing at some points and Lorenz and Manuel helped us out a lot inbetween.
+Furthermore, we decided to use the Raspberry Pi of the lecturer as this was supposed to work best and we had so many troubles and there was only one, so we didn't really have the option there anymore to work in teams of 2.

+Generally, I think we all tried our best in this project today.
+I also think that Alex and I got a good feeling for how to work with Node Red and the Raspberry Pi (even though a lot of things didn't work as expected).
+Working together with my team worked very well though I think that the task was actually quite a good starter project if the things would have worked.

+I would appreciate it, if some of the important information would be shown a little slower and more in detail.
+For example when showing the adoption demo, there was always talk about pressing a "button" on D3.
+Maybe I missed this information but I did, at that point, not get, that pressing a button means grounding the pin - as I didn't have anything to do with microcontrollers I didn't know this before and therefore then just assumed that the reset button is meant.